alexMyG/EvoDeep/README.md

 ##### Documentation
 For a full description of EvoDeep, please read the following publication:

 > Martín, Alejandro, et al. "EvoDeep: A new evolutionary approach for automatic Deep Neural Networks parametrisation."
 Journal of Parallel and Distributed Computing 117 (2018): 180-191.
+[Link]

 [Link]: https://www.researchgate.net/publication/320307342_EvoDeep_a_new_Evolutionary_approach_for_automatic_Deep_Neural_Networks_parametrisation